-This collection covers the provisional local government finance settlement for 2018 to 2019.
-The final 2018 to 2019 settlement will be laid before the House of Commons in February 2018.
+This collection covers the provisional local government finance settlement for 2019 to 2020.
+The final 2019 to 2020 settlement will be laid before the House of Commons in early 2019.

-This section contains the statement made to Parliament by the Rt Hon Sajid Javid MP on 19 December 2017.
+This section contains the statement made to Parliament by the Rt Hon James Brokenshire MP on 13 December 2018.

 The department has produced an accompanying draft equality statement.